-The course will focus on the R language and environment for statistical computing and graphics and briefly cover C++ toward the end through Rcpp.
-The latter exploration serves as gentle introduction to compiled code.
+The course will focus on the R language and environment for statistical computing and graphics.
+We’ll also explore Structured Query Language (SQL) through RSQLite while discussing relational data and briefly cover C++ toward the end through Rcpp.
+The latter exploration serves as a gentle introduction to compiled code.
 For a more advanced study of compiled code, please see CS 125 and CS 225.

 Will X topic be covered?

 Please see the schedule for what is expected to be covered during this iteration of STAT 385.

 Please see the materials page under the resource dropdown menu for instructions and cheatsheets.

 What should I do if I can’t make it to any of the office hours?

 If the topic of your visit is of a personal nature, please e-mail the instructor to setup an appointment to talk.
 Otherwise, please post the issue you are running into on the GitHub discussion forum or talk with the instructor at the end of class.

 How can I receive additional help outside of talking with the course staff?

 If you wish to hire a private tutor to assist you with the course content, please see the Department of Statistics’ tutoring page.
 This page provides the ability to submit a request for assistance from registered tutors.

 Is there a curve? / Do you round grades?